-Yesterday Recfishwest joined the Minister for Fisheries in Fremantle to announce the launch of a trial State-wide Fish Aggregation Device (FADs) network.
+Yesterday, Recfishwest joined Fisheries Minister Dave Kelly in Fremantle to announce the launch of a trial State-wide fish aggregation device (FADs) network.

 We have been working closely with local fishing clubs to develop and deploy additional FADs off Perth metro and off Albany, Cape Naturaliste, Geraldton, Exmouth and Broome as part of a three-year trial program.

-If you’re in any doubt about why this is fantastic news for WA’s boat fishers – check out this awesome footage of TackleWest’s Luke Ryan and his mate doing battle with mahi-mahi (dolphinfish) on the existing Perth FADs.
+If you’re in any doubt about why this is fantastic news for WA’s boat fishers – check out this awesome footage of TackleWest’s Luke Ryan and his mate doing battle with dolphinfish on the existing Perth FADs.

 WATCH SOME AWESOME FADs FISHING OFF PERTH BELOW

 More than a passing FAD – FADs for the future

 We’re sure that’s got you drooling and yesterday’s announcement will make new and exciting fishing options for these species along with billfish and tuna for metro fishers, and those fishing out of regional WA centres.

 Those north of Perth can also expect mackerel in the mix on the FADs as well.

 Funded by recfishing licence fees through the Recreational Fishing Initiatives Fund (RFIF), this is exactly how RFIF funds can be spent – as seed money to test ground-breaking projects.
 These are projects that create great fishing opportunities and for which there is high demand and support within the recfishing community.

 As a result, we’re really excited to be able to deliver this trial program, build our understanding and expertise in this space and be in a stronger position to source future investment in FADs from recfishing licence money and, potentially, from industry sponsors.